tdivyajyotis/tdivyajyotis.github.io-old/index.md

 I'm on almost all of the social networks, going by tdivyajyotis;
 but notably on Reddit & Twitter, I go by my pseudonym codercuber instead.

-Feel free to email at tdivyajyotis[at]duck.com .
+Feel free to email at hey[at]tdivyajyotis.in .